 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)

-While I have not personally participated in the race, I do make a point each year of taking a break from preparing Thanksgiving dinner to join the throng of onlookers to help cheer the participants on.
+I have not personally participated in the race to date.
+I do, however, make a point each year to take a break from preparing Thanksgiving dinner to join the throng of onlookers to help cheer the participants on.

 Comments on Run to Feed the Hungry?